Arau/demo-k8s/README.md

 ### AWS
 - New vpc created by default
-- 3 private subnets (with route tables pointing to a bastion)
+- 3 private subnets (with route tables pointing to the NAT-GWs)
 - 3 public subnets (named utility subnets)
+- 3 NAT Gateways (one for each AZ)
-- AutoScalingGroup for Bastion nodes
+- AutoScalingGroup for bastion node (min of 1 instance, max of 1)
 - AutoScalingGroup for master (min of 1 instance, max of 1) on AZ-a
 - AutoScalingGroup for master (min of 1 instance, max of 1) on AZ-b
 - AutoScalingGroup for master (min of 1 instance, max of 1) on AZ-c